grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 - [Components][]
 - [Component Controller][]

-Components are the building blocks of a Grafana Agent Flow configuration.
-They are configured and linked together in order to create pipelines that collects, processes, and outputs your telemetry data.
+Components are the building blocks of a {{< param "PRODUCT_NAME" >}} configuration.
+They are configured and linked to create pipelines that collect, process, and output your telemetry data.
 Components are configured with `Arguments` and have `Exports` that may be referenced by other components.

 Let's look at a simple example pipeline: